-When you're in the military, you or your spouse, may qualify for a VA loan using the VA home loan guaranty benefit.
+When you're in the military, you or your spouse may qualify for a VA loan using the VA home loan guaranty benefit.
 With a VA loan there is $0 down payment option for veterans, service members and some military spouses.
 Despite $0 down payments, you will be required to pay funding fees (some exceptions exist).
 These fees are included in VA loans and VA refinancing options.
-Let's take a closer look at funding fees and how you go about paying them.
+Let's take a closer look at funding fees and how they apply to you.

 Funding fees are one-time fees which are applied to every VA loan, purchase or refinance.
+Fees are based off of a percentage of the total loan amount (see graphic).
 These fees offset VA loans that go into default, help reduce taxpayer costs, and allow the VA to continue to offer VA home loan programs to military families.
 Fees can be financed into the monthly mortgage loan payment.

 Although no down payment is required with a VA loan, you will be able to reduce the funding fee if you contribute a down payment.
-On a $250,000 first-time VA loan, a regular military veteran can expect to pay $5,375 for the funding fee.
-Most borrowers will opt to borrow the additional $5,375 and include it in their monthly mortgage payment.
+On a $250,000 first-time VA loan, without a down payment, a regular military veteran can expect to pay $5,750 for the funding fee.
+Most borrowers will opt to borrow the additional $5,750 and include it in their monthly mortgage payment.

-Military receiving compensation for service-related disabilities, or any of the following, can be exempt from the funding fee for the following reasons:
+Military receiving compensation for service-related disabilities, or any of the following, will be exempt from funding fees:

 - Those receiving disability compensation as a result of service-related medical issues

-- Those who are entitled to receive compensation, if they didn't receive retirement pay
+- Those who are entitled to receive compensation for a service-connected disability, if they receive retirement pay in lieu of compensation or active duty pay

 - Those rated as eligible based on a pre-discharge exam or review